Glossary of World Globe Terminology

 Axial Tilt

-The Earth's axis is tilted 23.5 degrees relative to its orbital plane.
+The Earth’s axis is tilted 23.5 degrees from the plane of its orbit, leading to the changing seasons.

 International Date Line